roboguice/roboguice/samples/README.txt

 Caveats
-- Eclipse seems to be having some problems when both the robo-guice and astroboy projects are open.
+- Eclipse seems to be having some problems when both the RoboGuice and astroboy projects are open.
 You may get various errors and warnings because astroboy is a subdir of roboguice, but they seem to be ignorable.
 - You will probably have to update the astroboy's reference